MorganResearchLab/scarecrow/README.md

 * Error handling implementing to capture missing or incorrect parameters, and unexpected file content
 * Peaks in between barcodes need further investigation
+* Write function to identify linker sequence positions from base counts across a subset of reads
+*   - integrate into scarerow harvest
+*   - this is to support distance selection (scarecrow reap§)
+* Write tool to output barcode position distributions for subset of reads
+*   - this is to support jitter selection (scarecrow reap§)
+* Write report tool to process fastq from scarecrow reap
+*   - count valid barcodes, perfect matches, barcode position distributions
 * Benchmark different assays (SPLiTseq, Parse, 10X) and methods (split-pipe, scarecrow, UMI tools)
 *   - barcode recovery
 *   - alignment (STAR and kallisto)
+* Test alignment with kallisto and STAR
+*    - may need to alter sequence header formatting depending on what is retained in BAM file

 ## Environment